griffeth-barker/PSNixOS/README.md

-# PsNixOs
+# PSNixOS
 ![](images\psnixos-icon-128x128.png)
-A basic and unofficial PowerShell module for verifying, testing, and applying your NixOS configuration file.
+PSNixOS is a basic and unofficial PowerShell module for verifying, testing, and applying your NixOS configuration file.

-Do you use PowerShell as your primary shell on NixOs?
+Do you use PowerShell as your primary shell on NixOS?
 Does it feel wrong to type Linux commands into your PowerShell command-line?
 These functions are for you.
 Is this important?
 Nope!
 But it feels better to me, so it exists.

 ## Getting Started